Prince Jaime, Duke of Anjou and Madrid: Break in China

 Following outbreak of the Boxer Rebellion Don Jaime travelled to St. Petersburg to request permission to join the imperial troops.
 During a personal meeting the tsar Nicholas II consented but asked him to be careful, as his life belonged "not only to him, but also to his country".
 In mid-August 1900 Don Jaime left Warsaw for Odessa; he then boarded a Russian military transport ship which took him to Port Arthur, where he joined a Russian contingent He was assigned to the corps of general Konstantin Tserpitsky, whose troops in September advanced in north-eastern China towards the Shanhai Pass.
 There is almost no verifiable information on Don Jaime's service and some details available look dubious.
 A hagiographic biography provides conflicting information; on the one hand it suggests that Don Jaime served as Tserpitsky's aide-de-camp, on the other, that he led two Russian companies during a charge or headed reinforcements which came to rescue of a beleaguered French unit.

 The episode celebrated in the Carlist narrative was the one which supposedly demonstrated Don Jaime's military competence, but also his Catholic zeal.
 He reportedly commanded a successful relief assignment, deployed from Shanhaiguan to assist a Belgian-Dutch Catholic mission headed by bishop Conrad Abels and besieged by the Boxers in Manchuria.
 At great personal cost Don Jaime later obtained tsar's personal authorization to garrison the area despite earlier admiral Alekseyev's orders to withdraw.
 In December Don Jaime contracted typhus and with high fever he was evacuated to a Russian naval hospital in Nagasaki.
-From there in February 1901 he sailed to France; in mid-March 1901 Don Jaime arrived in Marseilles.
+From there in February 1901 he sailed to France; in mid-March 1901 Don Jaime arrived in Marseille.
 Because of his raid which reportedly saved the Belgian religious he was awarded the Order of Leopold; it was also proposed that he is awarded the Legion of Honor, but there is no confirmation that he has actually received it.